How to Become a Counselor in Wisconsin

 National Clinical Mental Health Counseling Exam (NCMHCE)

 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
-It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
+It consists of 10 cases in clinical mental health counseling and assesses clinical problem-solving ability by testing the identification, analysis, and treatment of clinical problems.
 It is also administered by the National Board for Certified Counselors.

-The CRC Exam consists of 175 multiple-choice questions across 10 subjects underlying rehabilitation counseling.
+The CRCE consists of 175 multiple-choice questions across 10 subjects underlying rehabilitation counseling.
 One portion of the exam tests knowledge regarding counseling, while the other pertains to rehabilitation and disability issues.
-It is administered by the Commission on Rehabilitation Counselor Certification.
+It is administered by the Commission on Rehabilitation Counselor Certification (CRCC).

 (Back to Top)